abuiles/ember-101/hands-on.md

   }.on('init').observes('isDirty')
 ~~~~~~~~

-We are checking if the model has pending changes and that it is not
+We check whether the model has pending changes and make sure that it is not
-currently saving anything, if both conditions are true we setup a called to **autoSave** using **Ember.run.once(this, this.autoSave)**.
+currently saving anything.
+If both conditions are true, we set up a called to **autoSave** using **Ember.run.once(this, this.autoSave)**.

 The question now is: what is **Ember.run.once**?
 We need to emphasize
-that observers are synchronous, they get called as soon as the
-property they are observing changes so we can have scenarios where the
+that observers are synchronous.
+They are called as soon as their observed property changes, so we can have scenarios where the
-same function get's called twice, let's check the following scenario
+same function is called twice.
+Let's check the following scenario
-where we observe **a** and **b**, calling an expensive operation when
+where we observe **a** and **b** calling an expensive operation when
-either property change.
+either property changes.

 {title="Observer example", lang="JavaScript"}
 ~~~~~~~~